acchiang/cpsc-455-project/README.md

 For young adults who have social gatherings involving group food orders, our responsive web app will ease the process of gathering, consolidating, and outputting individual food orders to be submitted as a group order.
 The app will store: anonymous users’ data (amount owing, dishes, custom tip amounts, and display name), food menu (dishes), and session (states, and users).
 Users can access a particular session and make a food order customized to their liking, based on the menu items available in the session.
 The session leader then takes all the consolidated order data and sends it to a food ordering service (externally from our app, eg. a waiter or UberEats app) to place the order.
 Additional functionalities we can implement given enough time include user authentication to create custom profiles, saving favourite/previous orders for future use, use of machine learning to automatically input menu items, and/or integration with payment platforms.

 ## Project task requirements:
+(Checked off items have been completed.
+All unchecked items have been investigated, considered in terms of feasibility for our timeline, and discussed for next steps in the future as we extend this project beyond the scope of this course.
+Viewing the checklist in dark mode on GitHub may be difficult, we recommend switching to light mode for better contrast.)
 ### 3-5 minimal requirements (will definitely complete)
 - [x] Ability for users to pick dishes
 - [x] Ability to create and access a session